cessda/cessda.cdc.aggregator.oai-pmh-repo-handler/README.md

 Only a single top-level node is supported.
 It must contain at least one second-level child node.

+Instead of specifying set definitions directly, the second level node may alternatively specify a ``path`` which points to an absolute path of an external mapping file that contains second-level set definitions.

+The external configuration must specify ``spec``, ``name`` and ``identifiers`` keys and may have an optional ``description`` key.
+The external configuration file can specify a single node or multiple nodes in a list.

+Main configuration file with path

+    spec: 'thematic'
+    name: 'Thematic'
+    description: 'Thematic grouping of records'
+    nodes:
+      - path: '/absolute/path/to/ext/conf.yaml'

+External configuration file with a single node

+    spec: 'history'
+    name: 'History'
+    description: 'Studies in history'
+    identifiers:
+    - id_5
+    - id_6

+External configuration file with a list of nodes

+    - spec: 'history'
+      name: 'History'
+      description: 'Studies in history'
+      identifiers:
+      - id_5
+      - id_6
+    - spec: 'literature'
+      name: 'Literature'
+      description: 'Literature Studies'
+      identifiers:
+      - id_7
+      - id_8

+The external configuration cannot further refer to an external configuration file.

-The mapping file syntax is checked with a YAML parser on server startup.
+The mapping file syntax is validated on server startup.
 The file is not loaded in-memory, but always read on-demand.
 Exceptions may occur after server startup, if the file is changed after initial syntax check.
-Also the file contents are not validated in any way.
-The file may be valid YAML, but not interpreted correctly by the program.

 When the mapping file is defined, the OAI-PMH Repo Handler must be configured using configuration option